-The famous French wine-growing area is located in the east of the region Bordeaux and forms with Pomerol the core area of the so-called Rive droite (right bank) of the mouth funnel Gironde and the Dordogne, It is named after the small town of about 2,000 inhabitants, situated on the slopes of a hill above the Dordogne valley.
+The famous French wine-growing area is located in the east of the region Bordeaux and forms with Pomerol the core area of the so-called Rive droite (right bank) of the mouth funnel Gironde and the Dordogne, It is named after the small town of about 2,000 inhabitants, located on the slopes of a hill above the Dordogne valley.
 She bears her name after the saint Benedictine monk Emilion (Aemilianus).
 He lived here according to legend in the 7th century in the forest of Combes in a cave, which is today on the property of the Château Laniote located.
 Saint-Émilion is also a stop on the Way of St. James to Santiago de Compostela.
 It is one of the oldest vineyards France because the Romans planted the first vines here.

-In 1999, Saint-Émilion was the first wine growing area in the world to be declared by UNESCO World Heritage appointed.
+In 1999, Saint-Émilion became the first wine growing area in the world to be declared by UNESCO World Heritage appointed.
 The vineyards cover about 5,500 hectares of vineyards, which are managed by over 1,000 wine growers.
 The ten-by-five-kilometer-wide area includes, besides Saint-Émilion, the communes of Saint-Christophe-des-Bardes, Saint-Hippolyte, Saint-Étienne-de-Lisse, Saint-Laurent-des-Combes, Saint-Pey-d'Armens, Saint-Sulpice-de-Faleyrens, Vignonet and partly Libourne, The four municipalities separated by the small watercourse Barbanne Lussac.
 Montagne.
 Puisseguin and Saint-Georges are independent appellations published on the label may indicate the place name with addition Saint-Émilion.

 The climate is more continental and not as maritime as in the west Médoc and has larger temperature fluctuations.
 The vineyards are between 25 and 100 meters above sea level.
 The area is characterized by a variety of soil types, often even within the individual châteaux.
 Roughly subdivided into the four zone plateau (limestone formations with clay limestone or sandy clay), côtes (similar but different slope and orientation), graves (gravel and coarse gravel) and sables (alluvial gravel).
 These floors also provide a variety of types of wine.